nspcc-dev/neo-go/docs/cli.md

 ## Wallet operations

-- `./bin/neo-go wallet init -p newWallet` to create new wallet in the path `newWallet`
+- `./bin/neo-go wallet init -w newWallet` to create new wallet in the path `newWallet`
-- `./bin/neo-go wallet dump -p newWallet` to open created wallet in the path `newWallet`
+- `./bin/neo-go wallet dump -w newWallet` to open created wallet in the path `newWallet`
-- `./bin/neo-go wallet init -p newWallet -a` to create new account
+- `./bin/neo-go wallet init -w newWallet -a` to create new account